What is a Fellow?

 100% of all donations support our grantmaking to programs and projects throughout Ohio that align with our mission to promote the pursuit of justice and the public understanding of the rule of law.

 A nomination by another Fellow is the most common path to nomination, but we do welcome self-nominations.
-All nominations are due by December 15th.
+All nominations are due by January 14th.
+Date has been extended to February 11.
 Eligible candidates must:

 - be admitted to the Bar of the State of Ohio, and have served from the time of their admission to the bar for a period of at least three (3) years, and have established their professional and public service reputation.